Assicurazioni-Generali/damage-similarity/README.md

 - osnet_x1_0: Given an input image, a corresponding vector of features is generated;
 - cosine similarity: the resulting features are compared so as to assess the similarity between them.

+# DOWNLOAD
+You can download the pre-trained model and dataset at [this link](https://drive.google.com/drive/u/1/folders/1VKMuGIejowfg7xylZsPKJ9VGdaxNWTYv).

 # DATASET
 Training: